Visit us

 Chinks/chaps or rainpants (optional).
 We may occasionally have a brief afternoon storm.

-Raincoat/ shell / riding slicker (NO PONCHOS).
+Raincoat/ shell / riding slicker (NO PONCHOS while riding).

-Sun hat (baseball or wide-brim)
+Sun hat (baseball or wide-brim) with stampede strap

 Sunglasses